Last Updated on

 Licensing is one of the most solid passive income systems you can explore.
 So long as products with your patents are being sold, the extra income keeps dancing into your bank account.

-Most articles talk about low-end monetization strategies like cash back credit cards or long-term stock market investing.
+Most articles talk about long-term monetization strategies like cash back credit cards or long-term stock market investing.

 Think about it.